 The KeyStone Center Extended Care Unit was developed in 1994 by Patrick Carnes PhD, a renowned speaker and author on topics of sex addiction treatment.
 Since that time our treatment team has adapted Carnes’ wisdom to address the emotional, intellectual, and relational needs of the people who pass through our doors.

 The program its self has evolved and grown in the years since its inception.
 Originally designed as an “after care” center for patients at sister inpatient facilities, the ECU grew to become a key center in the field of sexual addiction treatment and recovery.
-A place of safety and 12-step recovery principles, it is the destination for people serious about working the program.
+A place of stability and 12-step recovery principles, it is the destination for people serious about working the program.
 It has also become a provider of the highest quality mental health and addictions treatment.
 The milieu is filled with its own rich history which in turn embraces and honors the history of all who enter the mansion.